sracha27/DevopsTask/README.md

 > I have created the free-style jenkins job for deploying the application.

 **Five tasks that I wolud like to perform for more productive solution: **

 > Dockerize the application.

 > Create a terraform template to provison the instance on the fly.

-> Create the pipeline job for CICD
+> Create the pipeline job for CICD.

-> Deploying Jenkins on EKS
+> Deploying Jenkins on EKS.

 > Update the code to provide the user input at runtime.